Adelaide- FAQs

 Expanding Our Activities

-- We love bringing our community together, so we sometimes organise social events like post-run breakfasts or group dinners before big events when staying overnight.
+• We love bringing our community together, so we sometimes organise social events like post-run breakfasts or group dinners before big events but all of these things are optional.

 Our goal is to expand Achilles Adelaide to support all disabilities, both physical and mental, as we grow our network of volunteer guides.